 Varenna is one of the most beautiful towns to stay on Lake Como’s quaint eastern shore.
 It’s lined with romantic gardens, fairytale-like castles, and proximity to cultural highlights such as the Villa Monastero.
 Two noteworthy hotels based here are Villa Cipressi and Hotel Olivedo.

-Bellagio is often dubbed the “Pearl” of Lake Como, and for good reason.
+Bellagio is often dubbed the “Pearl” of Lake Como, and for a good reason.
 Its convenient location, where the Y-shape lake divides, boasts some of the best Lake Como has to offer.

 Imagine charming cobblestone streets, botanical gardens, and gorgeous villas peering out over the lake.
 The elegant Grand Hotel Villa Serbelloni and the Hotel Belvedere Bellagio are two luxurious hotels not to miss out on when in town.